-- Clean your hands often with soap and water or alcohol-based cleaners. - Always wash your hands before and after every dialysis treatment. - Take a bath or shower every day. - Learn the signs and symptoms of infection.
-Tell your doctor or dialysis nurse if you have: - Fever - Chills - Pain - Redness - Swelling - Drainage from a surgical wound or catheter site - Keep your dialysis dressings clean and dry.
-If they become loose, know how to care for your site. - Know when to call your doctor or dialysis center. - Remind doctors and nurses to wash their hands or use an alcohol-based hand cleaner. - Keep your immunizations up to date, including Hepatitis B, pneumonia, and COVID-19. - Remember to have a flu shot every year.
+- Clean your hands often with soap and water or alcohol-based cleaners.

+- Take a bath or shower every day.

+- Learn the signs and symptoms of infection.
+Tell your doctor or dialysis nurse if you have:

+- o Fever

+- o Chills

+- o Pain

+- o Redness

+- o Swelling

+- o Drainage from a surgical wound or catheter site

+- Keep your dialysis dressings clean and dry.
+If they become loose, know how to care for your site.

+- Know when to call your doctor or dialysis center.